 As wedding photographers, we’ve continued to document weddings (in all of their forms) during the 2020-2021 coronavirus pandemic.
 This gives us a unique perspective to talk about this topic as we are observing many weddings this season.

 How weddings are unfolding is different than how it is largely portrayed by media coverage.
 We want to share some insight into what weddings really look like while being impacted by COVID-19 regulations.

 We hope this guide helps you if you are a couple trying to figure out how to plan a wedding during the coronavirus pandemic as we will be providing an honest, unbiased look at weddings.
 This will include talking about current coronavirus restrictions, how wedding venues & vendors are adapting, and what your day will look like.

 Disclaimer: We are not medical professionals.
 The information presented here is based on our observations of weddings during the pandemic, but is no substitute for medical advice or your local regulations.
-We primarily photograph weddings in Pennsylvania, New York, Delaware, Maryland, and New England states.
+We primarily photograph weddings in Pennsylvania, New Jersey, New York, Delaware, Maryland, and New England states.
 Every state has different regulations that may impact your wedding, but we do feel the key points we discuss in this post will apply to virtually all weddings regardless of your location.

 Coronavirus Weddings: Expectations vs. Reality

 Wedding planning during a global pandemic is admittedly a little stressful and even scary for some couples.